"Sounding-type Market Research" is rapidly expanding in PPP projects.

 INDEX

-What is sounding?
+What is a sounding research?

---First of all, what is sounding?
+--First of all, what is a sounding research?

 This is generally called "Sounding-type Market Research."
-It is conducted to hear ideas and opinions from private business operators about how to utilize land and facilities owned by local governments.
-By widely and officially showing the land and facilities that will be the subject of the project to the outside world, it also plays a role in increasing the desire of private business operators to enter the market.
+It is conducted to hear ideas and opinions from private business sectors about how to utilize land and facilities owned by local governments.
+By widely and officially showing the land and facilities that will be the subject of the project to the outside world, it also plays a role in increasing the desire of private business sectors to enter the market.

---Why are soundings being conducted?
+--Why is a sounding research being conducted?

 In this context, a business method called PFI (Private Finance Initiative) has become widespread, based on the idea of PPP (Public Private PPP) that originated in the UK in the 1990s.
 It aims to utilize private funds and management and technical capabilities to design, build, renovate, and manage public facilities.